-Expect contributions from film critics, activists, theologians, sociologists, poets, chefs, sportswriters, flash fiction specialists.
+Expect contributions from film critics, activists, theologians, sociologists, chefs, sportswriters, flash fiction specialists.
 A rotating group of people from a range of perspectives and disciplines (and ages! and identities! and backgrounds! and and and!), all in conversation.
+It’s a magazine that’s a conversation.

 Why is it called Pipe Wrench?